Real Value Economics

 About the Author

-Konstantinos – Asterios Chatzikas is the author of Economics of Real Value – System K, a framework proposing a physical basis for economic measurement.
+Konstantinos-Asterios Chatzikas is an independent economic researcher and the author of Economics of Real Value – System K, a framework proposing a physical basis for economic measurement grounded in production.

 Economics of Real Value — System K